ha1tch/tosid-go/docs/tosid-kmac-enabled-AI-AXI-AAI.md

 ### The Role of TOSID-KMAC Infrastructure

-TOSID-KMAC semantic infrastructure serves as the critical foundation enabling AAI/ASI architectures by providing:
+TOSID-KMAC semantic infrastructure serves as the critical foundation enabling AAI/AXI architectures by providing:

-1. **Universal semantic interoperability** between specialized ASI systems
+1. **Universal semantic interoperability** between specialized AXI systems
 2. **Multi-scale reasoning** from molecular to global coordination
 3. **Compiled domain expertise** in computationally efficient forms
 4. **Verifiable knowledge evolution** with provenance tracking
 5. **Cross-domain coordination** through shared semantic foundations

-Without this semantic infrastructure, AAI/ASI systems would remain isolated islands of expertise.
+Without this semantic infrastructure, AAI/AXI systems would remain isolated islands of expertise.
 With it, they become components of a universal coordination system.

 ### Implications for AI Development Strategy

-The AAI/ASI paradigm suggests several strategic redirections for AI development:
+The AAI/AXI paradigm suggests several strategic redirections for AI development:

 **Move from Constraint to Leverage:**
-Instead of constraining LLMs to be more reliable, leverage their creative capabilities while providing deterministic verification through ASI systems.
+Instead of constraining LLMs to be more reliable, leverage their creative capabilities while providing deterministic verification through AXI systems.

 **Move from General to Specialized:**
 Instead of pursuing artificial general intelligence, develop deep expertise in specific domains that can be combined compositionally.